input-output-hk/peras-design/src/Peras/SmallStep.lagda.md

 ```
 #### Progress

-Rather that keeping track of progress, we introduce a predicate stating that all
+Rather than keeping track of progress, we introduce a predicate stating that all
 messages that are not delayed have been delivered.
 This is a precondition that
 must hold before transitioning to the next slot.
 ```agda